 Here is what I think can turn the tampon tax to our advantage; a feminist’s advantage.

 To start off, this does not mean I advocate for higher taxes on tampons, on bindis, on alcohol, on anything, really in any form.
 Taxes do go against the fundamental principle of volutaryism, which is to say…a controversial topic at the very least, one that I am not ready to step further in at this moment.
-And this may seem fickle minded; but I tend to get softer about welfare that involves education and basic healthcare.
 Unfortunately we are currently in a position where everything we can contribute to welfare is either through taxes, or through our own production.
 (Shout out to Arunachalam Muruganantham, a social entrepreneur who innovated a method of making pads that can be made and sold for a fraction of the commercial varieties, and who is trying to revolutionize pad production and menstrual awareness in rural India) In a way, this post is not only or mostly about whether or not tampons should or should not be tax exempt, but more about what needs to happen if they are not, or in the meantime they are not.
 If.
 If we want to keep contributing besides protesting.
 But as we’re still on debating rates, I am firstly detailing on why we should not let menstrual supplies be GST exempt.

 A minimal exemption list makes sense.
 The reason is simple.
 Exemptions break the GST chain, increase the chances of evasion and lead to systemic inefficiencies, defeating the goal of GST.
 Moreover, industry’s demand for a lower rate can be met only when all indirect taxes get subsumed in GST, and exemptions are minimum. -TOI, ET